Richardson Maturity Model: Levels

-Level 0 : The Swamp of POX
+Level 0: The Swamp of POX

 The lowest level of the model describes a Web API with a single URI (typically POST over HTTP) accepting all the range of operations supported by the service.
 Resources in this form cannot be well-defined.
 Messaging is done in XML, JSON, or other text formats.
 These are typical RPC POX and many SOAP services.

-Level Zero systems don't classify as RESTful.
+Level zero systems don't classify as RESTful.

-Level 1 : Resources
+Level 1: Resources

-Introduces resources and allows to make requests to individual URIs (still all typically POST) for separate actions instead of exposing one universal endpoint (API).
+Introduces resources and allows requests for individual URIs (still all typically POST) for separate actions instead of exposing one universal endpoint (API).
 The API resources are still generalized but it is possible to identify the scope of each one.

 Level One design is not RESTful, yet it is organizing the API in the direction of becoming one.

-Level 2 : HTTP verbs
+Level 2: HTTP verbs

 The system starts making use of HTTP Verbs.
-This allows to further specialize the resource and thus narrow down the functionality of each individual operation with the service.
-The principle separation at this level consists in splitting a given resource into two - one request for obtaining data only (GET), the other for modifying the data (POST).
+This allows for further specialization of the resource and thus narrows down the functionality of each individual operation within the service.
+The principal separation at this level consists in splitting a given resource into two – one request for obtaining data only (GET), the other for modifying the data (POST).
 Further granularization is also possible.
-GET requests only fetch data, POST/PUT calls introduce new and update existing data, DELETE requests remove or otherwise invalidate previous actions.
-One drawback of providing a distributed service with more than GET and POST per resource might be growing complication of using such a system.
+GET requests only fetch data, POST/PUT calls introduce new and update existing data, and DELETE requests remove or otherwise invalidate previous actions.
+One drawback of providing a distributed service with more than GET and POST verbs per resource might be growing complexity of using such a system.

-Level 3 : Hypermedia controls
+Level 3: Hypermedia controls

 The last level introduces the hypermedia representation.
-Also called HATEOAS (Hypermedia As The Engine of Application State), these are elements embedded in the response messages of resources which allow to establish a relation between individual data entities returned from and pass to the APIs.
-For instance, a GET request to a hotel reservation system might return a number of available rooms along with hypermedia links (these would be html hyperlink controls in the early days of the model) allowing to book specific rooms.
+Also called HATEOAS (Hypermedia As The Engine of Application State), these are elements embedded in the response messages of resources which can establish a relation between individual data entities returned from and passed to the APIs.
+For instance, a GET request to a hotel reservation system might return a number of available rooms along with hypermedia links (these would be html hyperlink controls in the early days of the model) allowing the client to book specific rooms.

 This is the last level of the Richardson Maturity Model.